-Next week marks the beginning of Ramadan, the ninth month of the Islamic calendar and a period of fasting, prayer and reflection for the Muslim community.
+Next week marks the beginning of the holy month of Ramadan, the ninth month of the Islamic calendar and a period of fasting, prayer and reflection for the Muslim community.

-With a few mindful adjustments and the right dietary choices, you can observe this period while meeting your health goals and sustaining your energy levels through the daylight hours.
+With a few mindful adjustments and the right dietary choices, you can observe this period safely.
+It will help you meet your health goals and sustain your energy levels through the daylight hours.

 Glucagon-like peptide 1 (GLP-1) receptor agonists are designed to help you feel fuller for longer, even when you eat less.
 This makes them ideal for people with type 2 diabetes (because they help control blood sugar levels) and for people looking to lose weight.

-When using GLP-1 medications, it’s important to prioritise your health at all times – both during Ramadan and outside of Ramadan.
+When using GLP-1 medications, it’s important to prioritise your health – both during Ramadan and beyond.
 If you break your fast due to illness, as per Islamic guidelines, missed fasts can often be compensated later.
 Make sure you listen to your body as exhaustion can lead to stress on both the body and mind.

-By following this advice, you should find it easier to complete your fasting safely during Ramadan.
+By following the advice below, you should find it easier to complete your fasting safely during Ramadan.

 The first thing you should consider is whether or not to continue using the medication while you fast.

-Many people choose to take a break from their medication while observing Ramadan.
+Some people choose to take a pause from their medication while observing Ramadan.
 However, if you stop the medication, your appetite and food noise will gradually return back to previous levels.
-(That’s why it’s so important to build healthy food and exercise habits while using GLP-1s.)

-After a period of appetite suppression on GLP-1s, this hunger may feel even more pronounced.
-This could make fasting more challenging as it might be harder to maintain the usual level of willpower needed to fast.
+After a period of appetite suppression on GLP-1s, this hunger may feel even stronger than before.
+This could make fasting more challenging and you could experience weight gain.

 You may also notice you are much hungrier than normal when you break your fast.
-This “rebound hunger” can make it more difficult to choose healthier food and there’s a possibility you might slip into previous snacking habits.
-However, using GLP-1s appropriately and safely can help manage it.
+This “rebound hunger” can make it more difficult to choose healthier foods.
+So you might slip into previous snacking habits.
+However, using GLP-1s safely can help manage this.

 Pausing GLP-1 medication can also be unsafe.
 When you stop taking your medication, its levels decrease in your body.
 As a result, the same dosage may be too strong for your system when you restart.
 This raises the risk of serious side effects.

-If you’re thinking about pausing your medication, speak to your healthcare provider, who can guide you on the appropriate course of action.
+If you’re thinking about pausing your medication, speak to your healthcare provider.
+They can guide you on the appropriate next steps.

 Take It At the Same Time

-If you decide to continue your medication over Ramadan, it’s a good idea to to be consistent when you take it.
-Stick to your prescriber’s directions and take the medication once a week, on the same day and at the same time.
+If you decide to continue your medication over Ramadan, take it consistently.
+Stick to your prescriber’s directions and take the medication once a week (or once a day if you’re using Saxenda).
+Take Wegovy and Mounjaro on the same day each week and try to take it at the same time.

 Avoid Increasing Your Dose

-At Simple, we’d prefer that you stick to your current pre-Ramadan dosing strength, as it makes it easier to predict how you’ll feel throughout the month.
+We’d prefer that you stick to your current pre-Ramadan dose strength.
+It makes it easier to predict how you’ll feel throughout the month.

 Increasing your dose during the month of Ramadan can also pose some risks.
-You might potentially have more side effects when observing fasting.
+You might potentially face more of Mounjaro’s side effects when observing fasting.
 This may be harder to deal with if you’re also moving up a dose (which can also increase your risk of side effects).

 Side effects can increase your risk of dehydration, which can cause you to become very unwell.